A Message from the Registrar on COVID-19

 The College strongly encourages all regulated members who have yet to complete their registration renewal for 2020/2021 to complete this process as soon as possible by accessing your Login for Regulated Members.
 The College office will continue to provide assistance to regulated members in a timely manner but to ensure any possible delays do not impact your registration, please complete the registration renewal process well in advance of the deadline.

 For Continuing Competence Program submissions, the College understands that some regulated members will not have access to all of their competence documents should they be self-isolating or have restricted access to facilities where information may be stored.
 In order for you to complete your renewal requirements, the College advises you to submit your CCP learning plans online to the best of your abilities.
 Of note, reflections do not need to contain specific details (for example, dates of learning activities completed) but you can still complete the reflection by summarizing the four components of a reflection: your learning goal, learning activities completed, what you learned and how you are more competent.
-While completing your CCP is required, the College will waive CCP reviews and audits for this registration year.
+While completing your CCP is required, the College will defer CCP reviews and audits for this registration year.

 Applications for Registration